cjdbarlow/Part-One/pharmacokinetic_modelling.md

 ![First-order kinetics](http://i.imgur.com/4g4wkD7.png)[^4]

-* This occurs in most circumstances, when metabolism is not rate limited by availability of enzymes
+* Most drugs are eliminated by first order kinetics, as the capacity of the elimination system exceeds the concentration of drug

 ###Zero-order kinetics
 In **zero-order** kinetics, a **constant amount of drug** is eliminated per unit time, independent of how much drug is in the body.[^5]